Tyrrrz/SpellingUkraine/data/vocabulary/readme.md

 # Contributing to the vocabulary

 The vocabulary data is stored in this directory.
+If you want to update the vocabulary, create or modify the corresponding file(s) and submit a new pull request.
 Each individual vocabulary entry is a separate JSON file with the following structure:

 ```jsonc